killercup/trpl-ebook/trpl/getting-started.md

 ## Writing and Running a Rust Program

-Next, make a new source file and call it *main.rs*.
+We need to create a source file for our Rust program.
 Rust files always end in a *.rs* extension.
-If you’re using more than one word in your filename, use an underscore to separate them; for example, you'd use *hello_world.rs* rather than *helloworld.rs*.
+If you are using more than one word in your filename, use an underscore to separate them; for example, you would use *my_program.rs* rather than *myprogram.rs*.

-Now open the *main.rs* file you just created, and type the following code:
+Now, make a new file and call it *main.rs*.
+Open the file and type the following code:

 ```rust
 fn main() {